christianroden/Portfolinoes/README.md

 ### 3. Models
 Distributed throughout team-members.
 Each one develops chosen base classification algorithms: Support Vector Machines (SVC) | Logistic Regression | K-Nearest Neighbors | Decision Tree / Random Forest.\
-Additional models / methods are taken into consideration (Artificial Neural Networks, XGBoost, Adaboost, Gradient Boost, VotingClassifier), but will be developed as a bonus - only upon main models being properly developed and fine-tuned.
+Additional models / methods are taken into consideration (Artificial Neural Networks, XGBoost, Adaboost, Gradient Boost, VotingClassifier), but will be developed as a bonus - only upon main models being properly developed and fine-tuned.\
+From the additional models pool the project only accompanied for **XGBoost**.

 ### 4. Pipeline
 Main pipeline is created by one team-member while other models are following its JupyterNotebook structure.